DFKI-NI/robot_api/README.md

 Feel free to add further extensions as attributes to the `Robot` class but keep in mind that these will exist then for all robots, even if they might not have the respective components.
-For example, `Base.arm` is such an extension.
-A gripper should not be an extension of `Base` unless we one day actually have a gripper on a robot's base without an arm.
-It could be an extension of `Base.arm` if you see benefits in encapsulating it further.
+See `Base.arm` as an example of such an extension.

 ### Connections